SouthernMethodistUniversity/hpc_docs/docs/policies/scratch.md

 ### Age determination

-Files will be determined to be over 60 days old if the following criteria are met:
+Files will be determined to be over 60 days old if all of the following criteria are met:

 1. The file's `atime` is greater than or equal to 60 days old.
 2. The file's `mtime` is greater than or equal to 60 days old.